Who killed Tony Soprano?

 - Tony severely beat Lupertazzi soldier Coco Cogliano in Season Six.
-He also pointed a gun at Butch DeConcini, who is now presumed to be the leader of the family.
+He also pointed a gun at Butch DeConcini, who is now presumed to be the new leader of the family.
 Whether Tony was wrong or right, it doesn’t matter.
 He put his hands on a made guy without it being sanctioned.

 - Butch DeConcini and Tony do not particularly like each other.
 This is made clear in a number of scenes.

-- The hit on Phil Leotardo was brutal and it happened in plain sight of his family.
+- The hit on Phil Leotardo was brutal, and it happened in plain sight of his family.
 This may have angered members of the New York family.